andriusdulevicius/kiloHealth-task/README.md

-# countries-towns backend
+# kiloHealth front end project

-This is a simple static app with no server logic.
+This is a simple static front end app with no server logic.
 ### Features

-1. select plans
+1. Select plans
-2. open up Q&A sliders
+2. Open up Q&A sliders
-3. carousel added for success stories (on mobile breakpoint)
+3. Carousel added for success stories (on mobile breakpoint)

 ## Instalation